Retirement Planning: Steps You Need to Take Right Now for a Secure Future

 • Minimize taxes on withdrawals: Roth IRA withdrawals are tax-free, while traditional IRAs are taxed.
 Plan your withdrawals carefully to avoid higher tax rates.

-• Required minimum distributions (RMDs): Once you reach age 72, you’ll be required to take RMDs from certain retirement accounts, which can increase your tax liability.
+• Required minimum distributions (RMDs): Once you reach age 72, you’ll be required to take RMDs from certain retirement accounts.
+This requirement can increase your tax liability.

 • Charitable giving: Consider donating directly from your IRA to reduce your taxable income while also supporting causes you care about.